 and these women become more vulnerable to breast cancer.

-If abortions are causing breast cancers, as these studies indicate, then there should at least be a correlation between the legalization of abortion and an increase in breast cancer rates.
+If abortions increase breast cancer risk, as these studies indicate, then there should at least be a correlation between the legalization of abortion and an increase in breast cancer rates.

 Roe vs Wade legalized abortion in 1973 and over the next three decades, the rate of metastatic breast cancer in American women ages 25-39 nearly doubled, from 1.53 per 100k in 1976, to 2.9 per 100k in 2009.
 Clearly this is not the only cause of increased breast cancer rates, but it may be a significant factor.